Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./013.png)
 ![](./014.png)

 The root of the bone will snap to the cursor.
 Repeat the same with the other end of the hammer - cursor to selection.
-Switch to armature in edit mode, select the other end of the bone and shift+s selection to cursor to snap the bone tip to the cursor.
+Switch to armature in edit mode, select the other end of the bone and Shift+S selection to cursor to snap the bone tip to the cursor.

 ![](./015.png)
 ![](./016.png)